okx/okexchain-docs/nodes/operation/how-to-join-the-public-testnet.md

-# How to Join the Public Testnet
+# How to join the public testnet
 There are two ways to start exchaind testnet node.Please note that testnet node only supports snapshots startup.
 ## 1. Using exchaind and snapshots